time delay module applications DC Series Icsotimers

 Figure 2.
 Illustrates a basic time delay module application with an adjustable timing range.
 In this example, the DC timing module is connected to the power supply, relay coil and potentiometer.

 The timing period begins when the power supply is turned on.
 The relay activates at the end of the time delay and the load is energized through the relay contacts.
-Turning off the power supply will reset the module and deactivate the relay.
+The load remains energized until the power supply is turned off.
+Turning off the power supply resets the module and deactivates the relay.
+A switch can be connected between Pin 2 and the coil for resetting the module without turning off the power supply.

 Adjustable delay module application